 How to Show Interest-Based Offers with OptinMonster

-To show optins based on the page your visitor is viewing (or abandoning), all you have to do is go to Display Rules and activate “Visitors browsing specific pages”.
+To show optins based on the page your visitor is viewing or abandoning, go to Display Rules and add the current URL path condition.

-If you want the optin to display for any blog post in a particular category, simply set it to show when the URL path “contains” “[your category slug]”.
+If you want the optin to display on any blog post in a particular category, set it to show when the URL path contains combined with your category slug.

-Now, anyone who visits blog posts that contain “food-drink” in the URL will see our optin.
+Now, anyone who visits blog posts that contain the “food-drink” slug will see your optin.

 8. Use Yes/No Buttons

-Here’s an example of a yes/no optin form that is working for Social Media Examiner.
+Here’s an example of a Yes/No optin on Social Media Examiner.

 9. Offer While They’re Reading